apache/incubator-kie-tools/uberfire-docs/docs/security/security.md

 #### Roles and groups

 Users can be assigned with more than one role and/or group.
 It is always mandatory to assign at least one role to the user, otherwise he/she won’t be able to login.
-Roles are defined at app. server level and they are part of the webapp’s web.xml descriptor.
+Roles are defined at application server level and they are part of the webapp’s web.xml descriptor.
 On the other hand, groups are a more flexible concept, since they can be defined at runtime.

 #### Permissions